NoamFav/apple_music.nvim/README.md

 - `:MusicControl`: Opens the floating music control UI.
 - `:FocusMusicUI`: Focuses on the floating window (or returns focus to the previous window).
+- `:MusicPickPlaylist`: Opens a Telescope picker to select a playlist to play.

 ### Key Mappings